 The four gathering spaces

-The gathering spaces will play a key role in supporting the social, cultural and economic role of the South Frame.
-These ‘yards’ will be designed to draw people in to gather, relax, have lunch, observe and be entertained by:
+The gathering spaces play a key role in supporting the social, cultural and economic role of the South Frame.
+These ‘yards’ have been designed to draw people in to gather, relax, have lunch, observe and be entertained.
+The four gathering spaces are:

 The lanes will support retail and hospitality businesses, as well as small-scale office and studio-style operations in what urban planners call a ‘fine grain development’: many closely-spaced businesses, often with narrow frontages, that create an inviting and diverse experience.

 While the Greenway will be a car-free area for pedestrians and cyclists only, the Lanes will allow slow-speed vehicle traffic to service the adjacent businesses.

 Many heritage buildings in the area will be restored or modified.
 There will also be new, purpose-built facilities.
 The result will be a revived urban, industrial character and charm, softened by the ‘green’ public areas.

 South Frame closer to completion

 The South Frame Greenway is a step closer to completion with a new area between Durham and Montreal Streets complete.Read More